Rakaneth/spellweaver-7drl/README.md

 ## 3.7 ##

-Added basic saving and loading.
+Added basic saving and loading, the main game view, and file reading.
+Java generics are a mess.